rsy6318/SALS/README.md

 pip install .
 cd ../..
 ```
 Generate E-DC data for surface extraction.
 It will take a while, please be patient.
+(Welcome to discuss more efficient solutions with us!!!)
 ```
 python neural_shape_representation/diff_emc.py
 ```